 However you found your way here, welcome!
 I’m Emily, and I write letters about how we seek and tell stories to make sense of a changing world and our place in it.

-I’ve been reading more books this year compared to previous years, and more intentionally—in, I guess, the spirit of wanting to learn something from them, in form or subject, and to be in conversation with them to better augment my thinking and imagining in hopes that it will all enter the metaphorical blender of my mind and churn out something sort of novel.
-I’m still skimming off the top of my bottomless pit of queued books, which, right now, tends to feature the books that have been long talked about that I never managed to get to, and I’m looking forward to when I start exploring more obscure and overlooked terrain.
+I’ve been reading more books this year compared to previous years, and more intentionally—I guess in the spirit of wanting to learn something from them, in form and subject, to better build my thinking and imagining in hopes that it will all enter the metaphorical blender of my mind and churn out something interesting.
+I’m still skimming off the top of my bottomless pit of queued books, which, right now, tends to feature the books that have long been talked about but that I’ve never managed to get to, and I’m looking forward to when I start exploring more obscure and overlooked terrain.

-How I read these days: sitting upright at my desk at home, or at a cafe table outside, with just a mechanical pencil—0.7 2B lead tip preferable, which feels like the right amount of sootiness for me, even if it sometimes leaves imprints on the opposite page—always in hand for annotating.
-Occasionally, when I’m feeling tired and just need to lean back, I’ll go curl up on the sofa and just read without any pencilling at all, which is by far the cosier way to read and I definitely find myself to be more present on the page, more in the flow of the story.
+How I read these days: sitting at my home desk or at a cafe table outside, with just a mechanical pencil—0.7 2B lead tip preferable, which feels like the right amount of sootiness for me, even if it sometimes leaves imprints on the opposite page—in hand for annotating.
+Occasionally, when I’m feeling tired and just want to lean against something, I’ll go curl up on a couch or in bed and just read without any pencilling at all, which is by far the cosier way to read and I definitely find myself to be more present on the page, more in the flow of the story.
 But then I’ll feel compelled later to go back to my desk to skim the text again and mark it where it’s called my attention.
-This double duty takes time, obviously, when there’s already so little time in the day, so whenever I can I opt to sit myself down straight-backed somewhere—at my home office, occasionally on the porch table outside with the dogs for company, out at a cafe—with a pencil ready in hand.
-In this way, reading these days feels like doing homework to me, which I mean mostly in a good way: I love homework when I’m setting the homework myself!
+This double duty takes time, obviously, when there’s already so little time in the day, so whenever I can I opt to sit myself down straight-backed somewhere at a table.
+In this way, reading these days feels like doing homework, which I mean mostly in a good way: I love homework when I’m setting the homework myself!
 But I do also miss just giving myself over to a well-spun tale, the way I did when I was a much younger reader.

 Back then, I read everywhere: in moving cars, at the dinner table, while tailing my mum in shopping malls.
-Unlike other kids who maybe had, say, their video games confiscated, my mum had my books confiscated—usually when my school exams were coming around—which led to, I remember, a couple of frustrating moments when she forgot where she hid them because she’d had to get more inventive as I had found them before, in varying arrangements, in her closet, obscured by her hanging clothes.
+Unlike other kids who had, maybe, their video games confiscated, my mum had my books confiscated—usually when my school exams were coming around—which led to, I remember, some very frustrating moments for both of us when she forgot where she hid them, because she’d had to get more inventive as I got better at finding them, in varying arrangements, in her closet, obscured by her hanging clothes.
 In retrospect, of course, I recognise this as funny, endearing even.
 I mean, my mum thought I had a reading problem 😂

-But, I suspect, because of the sheer amount of information I take in, across all sorts of subjects, I forget or overlook plenty of things, or can’t immediately call something to mind when I need it—though, funnily, what I do selectively remember I seem to remember very intensely.
-So that’s why I document (try, anyway), well, pretty much everything, and started annotating the books I’ve read, because it’s happened before that I absolutely loved a book or a movie, could go on about how it made me feel and the general thrust of it, but somehow couldn’t tell you how it ended.
+But, I suspect, because of the sheer amount of information I take in daily from reading, watching, or listening, I forget and overlook plenty of things, or I can’t immediately call something to mind when I need it—though, funnily, what I do selectively remember I seem to remember very intensely.
+So that’s why I document—try, anyway—well, pretty much everything, and started annotating the books I’ve read, because it’s happened before that I absolutely loved a book or a movie, could go on about how it made me feel and the general thrust of it, but somehow couldn’t tell you how it ended.
 Also, books help me think, and I don’t want to always have to re-read a book again to know where to look for a thought that felt generative, and that I knew I wanted to explore further.
 I want to be able to flip through the pages and have something jolt my mind.

-I had left a draft of this letter hanging with only this same title for months, but was encouraged to finally write it when I came across Brandon Taylor’s recent Substack note on this very subject.
-I found much to agree with in the responses, especially one by Emily Crossen, who wrote:
+Recently, I came across Brandon Taylor’s Substack note on this very subject.
+I found much to agree with in the responses, especially one by Emily Crossen:

 I underline when moved to underline.
 I try not to overthink it; I want my subconscious involved.
 Sometimes, later, I see what I underlined and don’t know why but it’s interesting to try to reconstruct.

-I had wanted to figure out a better “system” to my haphazard annotating.
-But then I remember that, though I get immense satisfaction from it, the act of categorising and “filing” things away for future discovery—we already need to do so much of that in the admin of our personal lives!—really bogs me down and takes up the time I could spend on more productive things, like actually writing.
-I don’t need the tyranny of bureaucracy.
+I had wanted to figure out a better ‘system’ to my haphazard annotating.
+But then I remember that, though I get immense satisfaction from it, the act of categorising and ‘filing’ things away for rediscovery—we already need to do enough admin in our personal lives!—really bogs me down and takes up the time I could spend on more productive things, like actually writing.
+I don’t need more tyranny of bureaucracy, no matter how self-imposed.

-So, here’s the simple way I’ve been annotating, and how I will continue to do it:
+So, here’s the very simple way I’ve been annotating:

 Sometimes, I find myself underlining too many sentences—some books are that good or speak to me that much!
-I’ve learnt to just draw a vertical line in the margins to mark out those sentences or paragraphs instead.
+Then I try to just draw a vertical line in the margins to mark out those sentences or paragraphs instead.

-Occasionally, I’ll write notes in the margins—sometimes it’s literally “Haha!”—but that doesn’t actually happen too often because I do like to keep my books somewhat clean, but also I don’t want to interrupt my reading too much.
-I tell myself that the fact of the underlines will jog the memory of my thoughts, but I’m probably overestimating myself here.
-I’ve definitely come across old books and wondered why I marked something 😅
+Occasionally, I’ll write notes in the margins—sometimes it’s really just “Haha!”—though I try not to interrupt my reading too much.
+I tell myself that the underlines will jog the memory of my thoughts, but I’m probably overestimating myself here.
+I’ve definitely come across old books and wondered why something was marked 😅

-I’ll asterisk or put a round orange sticker alongside paragraphs where an idea really stood out to me and I know it’s something I’ll want to come back to in the future—usually because it touches on a theme I’ve long been occupied with and want to expand on in my own work.
+I’ll asterisk the parts where an idea stood out to me and I think it’s something I’ll want to come back to in the future—usually because it touches on a theme I’ve long been occupied with and want to expand on in my own work.

-Sometimes, I’ll take photos of the pages with such asterisks or orange dot stickers and upload them onto a drive or cloud for when I don’t have the book with me—say when I’m in Berlin, where I only have a small library; the rest of my books are in KL—and I think I might want to refer to it or write about it.
+Sometimes, for books I particularly loved, I’ll take photos of the pages with markings on them and upload them onto a cloud drive for when I don’t have the book with me—say when I’m in Berlin, where I nicked a few shelves from D., and the rest of my books are in KL—and I think I might want to refer to it soon or write about it.

-Just last week I gave Zotero, software that can also be used online, a trial run.
+Right now I’m giving Zotero, software that can also be used online, a trial run.
 It helps you keep track of your references so you can better cite them after, should you ever need to.
 It also lets you pull from the web with a handy browser plugin.
-(Here’s a comparison chart between Zetero, EndNote, and Mendeley.)
-Until now, I’ve just been dumping everything into my iPhone’s Notes app, but I think this might be a better way.
-I’m still trying to decide whether it’s worthwhile to subscribe to, as I would likely need to subscribe in perpetuity once I get dependent on it!
+I’m still trying to decide whether it’s worthwhile to subscribe to, as I would likely need to subscribe in perpetuity once I get dependent on it.
+Up till now, I’ve just been dumping everything into my iPhone’s Notes app, and I have a feeling that I’ll end up staying with it.
+I mean, it’s impossible to file everything properly, isn’t it?
+Perhaps the messiness can be freeing.

 And that’s it, really.
 How do you read books?